-VPN passthrough is a software configuration that allows a VPN connection to pass through a router.
-It’s a concept that most home or business users don’t need to worry about.
-However, it is a critical element in home networking and every user should know what it is.
+VPN passthrough is a software configuration that allows VPN traffic to pass through a router.
+It’s a concept that most users don’t need to worry about.
+However, it is a critical element in home networking and every user should know at least what it is.

-In this short article, we take you through the what, how, and why of VPN passthrough.
+In this short article, we take you through the what, how, and why of the VPN passthrough feature.

 What is VPN Passthrough?

-VPN passthrough is a networking concept that allows your VPN connection to pass through the router.
+VPN passthrough is a networking feature that allows your VPN connection to pass through the router.
 In other words, it enables an outbound VPN connection through your router, especially if you’re using older VPN protocols like IPSec, PPTP, or L2TP.
 Without passthrough, your VPN traffic will not be able to communicate with the router.

-To explain this better, here’s an example.
-Assume you have a broadband internet connection that is relayed wirelessly through a Netgear Wi-Fi home router.
-You subscribe to a VPN, install it on your laptop, and for some reason choose the L2TP protocol.
+Here’s an example that simplifies VPN passthrough.
+Assume you have an internet connection that is relayed wirelessly through a Netgear Wi-Fi home router.
+You install a VPN on your computer and for some reason choose the L2TP protocol.
 You switch on the VPN and surf the web.

 As expected, the VPN will encrypt your connection and tunnel it through a private network.
-This happens within the public internet using your broadband connection.
-However, when this VPN connection tries to pass through your Netgear Wi-Fi router, the router may or may not understand it.
-The mapping system within the router (called NAT) will reject the connection.
+However, when this connection tries to pass from your computer to your Netgear Wi-Fi router, the router may or may not understand it.
+The mapping system within the router (called NAT, explained below) will reject the tunneled and encrypted connection.
 In other words, your VPN connection will not be completed, making you vulnerable to privacy and identity attacks.

-While NAT solved the IP shortage issue even before IPv6 addresses arrived in 1998, another problem came up.
+While Network Address Translation solved the IP shortage issue even before IPv6 addresses arrived in 1998, another problem came up.
 This involved virtual private networks.
-NAT requires some information from the incoming communication (packets of data) to do its magic i.e., mapping.
+NAT requires some information from the incoming communication to do its magic i.e., mapping.

-With a VPN, NAT is unable to extract essential information from the repackaged data.
-Compare a regular connection with a VPN connection.
-In the second one, you have encryption and tunneling.
+With a VPN connected, NAT is unable to extract essential information from the repackaged data packets.
+Compare a regular connection with an encrypted connection.
+In the second one, you have encryption and tunneling combined into one.
 This type of repackaging is difficult for NAT to analyze and extract data from.
-This requires additional configuration where the VPN communication is “dumbed down” for NAT.
+Such a setup requires additional configuration where the VPN communication is “dumbed down” for NAT.
 This configuration that makes it easier for NAT to understand VPN traffic is called VPN passthrough.
 The process is called NAT traversal.

-As it stands, VPN passthrough enables network address translators to make sense of a VPN connection.
-While most modern routers automatically configure it, you may need to manually enable passthrough in some cases.
+As it stands, passthrough enables network address translators to make sense of a VPN connection.
+While most routers automatically configure it, you may need to manually enable VPN passthrough in some cases.

-You should also know that VPN passthrough modifies the VPN connection and not NAT.
-Modern VPN protocols like OpenVPN and WireGuard do not need VPN passthrough.
+You should also know that passthrough modifies the connection and not NAT.
+Modern VPN protocols like OpenVPN and WireGuard do not need passthrough.

-Why and When Do You Need a VPN Passthrough?
+Why and When Do You Need VPN Passthrough?

 The answer depends on multiple factors.
-You need a VPN passthrough only if:
+You need a passthrough only if:

-- You use an outdated VPN protocol like PPTP and L2TP
+- You use outdated VPN protocols like PPTP and L2TP

 - You have an outdated, pre-2010 router